mbiang/cloudformspoc-fork/README.md

-Welcome to the CloudFormsPOC Project
+Welcome to the CloudFormsPOC Test Fork
 ====================================
 More information can be found at: https://access.redhat.com/documentation/en-US/CloudForms/